 15. Inheritance related issues are common in an inter-caste marriage

 Generally, both families fail to accept the inter-caste couple, due to which inheritance related issues become common.
 The inter-caste couple may have to deal with property and wealth disputes to get their rightful share.

 As you can see, the inter-caste couple has to go through a lot of family problems and troubles to be together and have a happy married life.
 By being prepared to face these issues and supporting each other at all times-, an inter-caste couple can succeed in having a prosperous married life.

 Related Reading: When You Can Date Anybody But Marry Only Within The Community

 Coping tips when you have an inter-caste marriage

-Good communication, understanding and love in an inter-caste marriage can help construct a strong and long-lasting relationship between the couple.
-Inter-caste marriage has to be built on the foundations of true love, respect, honesty, trust and sincerity.
-The families of the couple have to be given enough time and space to calm down.
+Good communication, understanding, and love in an inter-caste marriage can help make a strong and long-lasting relationship between the couple.
+Inter-caste marriage has to be built on the foundations of true love, respect, honesty, trust, and sincerity.
+The families of the couple have to be given enough time and space.
 Understanding the perspectives of the parents and the families is essential for having a successful inter-caste marriage.

-The couple has to be liberal in terms of accepting new ideas and adopting new habits.
-Perform your respective rituals and traditions in the house and give the freedom to your children to choose which religion or caste they want to follow.
-Raise your children in such a manner that things like caste, religion, etc. do not hamper their growth and development.
+The couple has to be liberal, be more accepting of new ideas and adopting new habits.
+Respect each other’s native rituals and give space to the other to carry on the way they want to.
+Raise children in a manner that caste, religion, etc. do not hamper their growth and development.

-We hope that one-day inter-caste marriage gets accepted by the Indian society and paves the way for national integration of the country.
-It is high time we leave our narrow mind-sets and prejudices behind and help our country progress, in the true sense of the term.
+We hope that one-day inter-caste marriage gets accepted by Indian society and paves the way for national integration of the country.
+It is high time we leave our narrow mind-sets and prejudices behind and help our country progress in the true sense of the term.